Lotus seed: Types

 Two types of dried lotus seeds can be found commercially; brown peel and white.
 The former is harvested when the seed head of the lotus is ripe or nearly ripe and the latter is harvested when the seed head is still fully green but with almost fully developed seeds.
 White lotus seeds are de-shelled and de-membraned.
 At harvest, the bitter-tasting germ of most seeds is removed using a hollow needle.
 Brown peel lotus seeds are brown because the ripened seed has adhered to its membrane.
 The germ of these hard seeds is removed by cracking the seeds in half.

 Dried lotus seeds past their prime oxidize to a yellow brown color.
 However, some sellers of dried lotus seeds bleach their products with hydrogen peroxide, sodium hydroxide, or other chemicals.

 Nutrition

-In a 100 gram reference amount, dried lotus seeds supply 332 calories and contain 64% carbohydrates, 2% fat, 15% protein, and 14% water.
-The seeds contain B vitamins in rich content, particularly thiamin at 43% of the Daily Value (DV), and numerous dietary minerals, such as manganese (116% DV) and phosphorus (63% DV).
+In a 100 gram reference amount, dried lotus seeds contain 332 calories and consist of 64% carbohydrates, 2% fat, 15% protein, and 14% water.
+The seeds are high in B vitamins, particularly thiamin at 43% of the Daily Value (DV), and numerous dietary minerals, such as manganese (116% DV) and phosphorus (63% DV).